lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `String`

 The package name to use.
-Default: Distribution specific
+Default is distribution-specific

 Default value: `$spamassassin::params::package_name`